bluesign/cadenceUpgrader/README.md

 # cadenceUpgrader

+UPDATE:

+- put your contracts in to contracts folder ( imports should be string imports, see examples )
+- run :)

+it should parse all dependencies and updgrade all needed

 PS: I wrote this in like 2-3 hours, not 100% but works pretty good. some samples in https://github.com/bluesign/cadenceUpgrader/tree/main/test

 **NOTE: This doesn't add new entitlements, as is pretty unsecure for complex contracts. **